logto-io/rfcs/draft/0001-organization.md

 ### 4.6.
 Relationship to existing specs

-Sometimes, organization permissions (scopes) may be compared with the `scope` in OpenID Connect and [resource indicators](https://www.rfc-editor.org/rfc/rfc8707.html#name-access-token-request).
+Sometimes, organization permissions (scopes) may be compared with the `scope` in OpenID Connect and [Resource Indicators](https://www.rfc-editor.org/rfc/rfc8707.html#name-access-token-request).
 Since organization is aiming to solve different problems for authentication and authorization, organization scopes and roles have no relationship to these existing specs, other than the sharing names ("scope" and "role"), and should be treated separately.

 ## 5. Authentication